com-pas/compas-deployment/README.md

 is a trusted web service within a realm, the Account client is a pre-configured web service to edit your profile information for example.

+There is a pre configured [Dockerfile](keycloak/Dockerfile), which creates all necessary settings and the Admin user.
+To build the Dockerfile, run this command in the directory containing the Dockerfile:

+`docker build -t compas-keycloak .`

+Then, run it and expose the 8080 port:

+`docker run -d -p 8089:8080 compas-keycloak`

+Once the container is running, you can go to [http://localhost:8089/auth/](http://localhost:8089/auth/) and access the Administration Console.